Kukui Plaza

 No analysis available

-Concrete construction is strongly supported by the MLS pattern: 19 of 20 current listings are coded CONCRE.
-The public remarks do not directly mention the material, but nothing in the listings contradicts concrete construction, and the building type strongly aligns with it.
-This appears to be a stable building-level attribute rather than agent copy-paste noise.
+Concrete construction is strongly supported by the MLS record, with 19 of 20 listings marked CONCRE.
+The current remarks across many listings focus on amenities, views, and renovations and do not suggest any change in construction type.
+This appears to be consistent building-level data rather than a copy-paste error.

 No analysis available